Virginia - Western Maryland Synod

 and details.
 If the interim is not the regular preacher

 (which is usually the case), one may find a list of supply preachers here.

 There are two subsections here: one for congregations

-related to Ministry Site Profile development, and the
+related to Ministry Site Profile development and the other

-documents, and search tools, you may find the ELCA's
+information, how-to documents, and search tools, you may

 The Model Constitution for Congregations of the